Updated: Dec 20, 2022

 Let's get stuck in!

-When we meet too much, we enter into too much talking, not enough doing territory, aka a complete waste of time.
+When we meet too much, we enter into too much talking and not enough doing territory.

 A 2017 blog titled Stop the Meeting Madness, published in the Harvard Business Review, shared: